The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/leveling-guide.md

 * Maim
 * Storm's Path

-Once you hit lvl 54, your Inner Beast turns into Fell Cleave.
-At lvl 60, your Steel Cyclone turns into Decimate.
+Once you hit level 54, your Inner Beast turns into Fell Cleave.
+At level 60, your Steel Cyclone turns into Decimate.

 The AoE effectiveness basics are:

-* Fell Cleave at one to two targets
+* Fell Cleave at one to two targets.
-* Decimate at three or more targets
+* Decimate at three or more targets.
 * Again, we are skipping the basic AoE rotation effectiveness here, and the Beast Gauge, entirely.

 Basic rotation is: